pallets-eco/wtforms/docs/ext.rst

     :func:`model_form` attempts to glean as much metadata as possible from inspecting the model's fields, and will even attempt to guess at what validation might be wanted based on the field type.
-For example, converting an `EmailField` will result in a :class:`~wtforms.fields.TextField` with the :func:`~wtforms.validators.email` validator on it. if the `blank` property is set on a model field, the resulting form field will have the :func:`~wtforms.validators.optional` validator set.
+For example, converting an `EmailField` will result in a :class:`~wtforms.fields.StringField` with the :class:`~wtforms.validators.Email` validator on it. if the `blank` property is set on a model field, the resulting form field will have the :class:`~wtforms.validators.Optional` validator set.

-    Just like any other Form, forms created by ModelForm can be extended via inheritance::
+    Just like any other Form, forms created by model_form can be extended via inheritance::

         UserFormBase = model_form(User)